ideaspaper/mya-discord-webhook/README.md

 ## Description

 This is Discord bot (webhook) for Hacktiv8 Remote Campus (Phase 0).
 One the aims of remote campus is to give students the experience of offline campus, therefore engaging environment is a must.
 Remote campus' instructors have to be active in chat, just like offline campus' instructors should be present in the campus all the time.
-After some observations, remote campus' instructors have to send some repetitive messages everyday.
-Those messages are:
+After some observations, remote campus' instructors have to send some repetitive messages everyday such as:

 - Quote + morning greeting.
 - Lunch greeting.